hisony/Computer_Graphics-CSC-4118/README.md

-A scenario of a graphical project involving a train arriving from Kamalapur Railstation to Cox’s Bazar.
+A scenario of a graphical project involving a train arriving from Kamalapur Rail station to Cox’s Bazar Rail station.
 The graphics will showcase the train’s route, key landmarks, and relevant information to enhance user experience and provide insights to the audience.